Preprogrammed cycles: Low Energy, Smoothie, Mixed Drinks, Whole Juice

-You've seen him on TV and the Internet—that guy who sticks crazy things in his blender.
-He's Tom Dickson, CEO and founder of Blendtec®.
-Now you can own a very special Tom Dickson Extreme blender with more power than any other blender for home use.
-The Tom Dickson Extreme is a monster of a machine with enough power to blend everything from frozen fruit to nuts to grains—and even rake handles.
+You’ve seen him on TV and the Internet—that guy who blends crazy things.
+He’s Tom Dickson, creator and owner of Blendtec.
+Now you can own a very special Tom Dickson Extreme blender—a monster of a machine with enough power to blend everything from frozen fruit to nuts to grains and even rake handles.
 But don't try that at home.

 Built-In or Tabletop Use

-The Tom Dickson Extreme is our most powerful machine, a full 20 amps, and it is backed by an impressive 10-year warranty.
-It can be built into the countertop to become a part of your kitchen's design and function, but it can still be moved to different areas by using the included tabletop base for parties, family gatherings and other events.
+The Tom Dickson Extreme is our most powerful machine, backed by an impressive 10-year warranty.
+It can be built into the countertop to become a part of your kitchen's design and function, but it can still be moved to different areas by using the included tabletop base for parties, family gatherings, and other events.

 Plenty of Power

-With a 2400-watt motor and the ability to complete multiple kitchen tasks, it's no wonder the Tom Dickson Extreme is the blender Tom chooses for celebrities, family and friends.
+With a 2400-watt motor and the ability to complete multiple kitchen tasks, it’s no wonder the Tom Dickson Extreme is the blender Tom personally chooses for celebrities, family, and friends.
 Now you can own the same model used by famous music, TV, and movie stars around the world.

 20 amps (Note: A 20-amp receptacle and proper electrical circuit capacity are required.)